Without You (Dixie Chicks song): Music video

 The music video for "Without You" was one of the Chicks' more startling.
 Directed by Thom Oliphant and Maines' husband Adrian Pasdar, almost every scene consisted of a nude person against a completely white background, be it the three Chicks (from the shoulders up), a muscular African-American male, a very pregnant woman, another woman, or a baby.
 Vulnerability was the general tone.
 In contrast to their more light-hearted early videos from the same album, such as for "Cowboy Take Me Away", here they looked much more serious, with Maines having longer hair and Robison having made her move to dark hair.

-The video ends on a very sad note, with a white-on-black inscription reading "Dedicated to the memory of Jackson Miles Ezell Oct.
+The video ends on a tragic note, with a white-on-black inscription reading "Dedicated to the memory of Jackson Miles Ezell Oct.
 7 – Oct.
 11, 2000".
 The actress playing the pregnant woman in the video gave birth to a son shortly after the video was filmed, but the boy only lived four days.
 The Chicks were extremely devastated and offered to re-film a new video, but the mother asked that this one be released so the Chicks added the postscript in remembrance.